Perched on a rocky outcrop, does this Norman fortress ruin have the best views of the Peak District?

 The small castle visitor centre is worth a visit to see some of the archaeological finds from the peak.
 From there, a steep path winds back and forth across the hillside – the easiest natural approach to the fortress, which has almost sheer drops on two sides.
 Take a moment to pause as you climb to get a sense of the strategic position.

-At the summit, you are welcomed by the remains of the castle’s once-impressive east gate.
-To the right, little remains of the curtain wall, and instead you get a striking view across the valley to the steep hills of the Great Ridge.
-The western edge of this is dominated by the huge bulk of Mam Tor, once a Bronze Age hillfort and now popular with hang gliders, paragliders and walkers heading along the ridge to Back Tor and Lose Hill, both visible on a clear day.
-Castleton is below you, and with sharp eyes you might be able to spot the original village layout, including medieval bank and ditch.
+The western edge of the Great Ridge is dominated by the huge bulk of Mam Tor, once a Bronze Age hillfort and now popular with hang gliders, paragliders and walkers heading along the ridge to Back Tor and Lose Hill, both visible on a clear day.

 Peveril Castle